-A share option scheme (the "2017 Share Option Scheme") was adopted by written resolutions passed by the then shareholders of the Company on 5 June 2017.
-Under the 2017 Share Option Scheme, the Directors may grant options ("Share Option(s)") to subscribe for the Shares to eligible participants, including without limitation, employees of the Group, directors of the Company and its subsidiaries.
+A share option scheme (the "2017 Share Option Scheme") was adopted by written resolutions passed by the then Shareholders on 5 June 2017.
+Under the 2017 Share Option Scheme, the Directors may grant options (the "Share Options") to subscribe for the Shares to eligible participants, including without limitation, employees of the Group, directors of the Company and its subsidiaries.

 On 14 August 2018, the Board granted Share Options to a group of eligible grantees (the "Grantees") to subscribe for up to 22,946,000 Shares, allowing the Grantees to exercise such Share Options starting from 15 August 2021 to 13 August 2028 (both days inclusive).
-The price per Share paid by the Grantees upon exercising the Share Options was determined pursuant to the Rules (the "Listing Rules") Governing the Listing of Securities on the Stock Exchange and with reference to the average closing prices of the Shares as stated in the daily quotation sheet of the Stock Exchange for the five trading days immediately preceding 14 August 2018 (i.e. the date of grant).
+The price per Share paid by the Grantees upon exercising the Share Options was determined pursuant to the Listing Rules and with reference to the average closing prices of the Shares as stated in the daily guotation sheet of the Stock Exchange for the five trading days immediately preceding 14 August 2018 (i.e. the date of grant).

-No Share Options were granted during FY2023.
+No Share Options were granted under the 2017 Share Option Scheme during FY2024.